Thank you for contacting

 Where to Report Scams and Get Help

-Victims should report suspected fraud to the Treasury Inspector General and, if threatened, alert local police or other law enforcement groups.
+Victims should report suspected fraud to the TIGTA Hotline by calling 800-366-4484 or visiting the Treasury Inspector General's website.
+Suspicious texts and other scam contacts can also be reported to the Federal Trade Commission at reportfraud.ftc.gov.
+If threatened, contact local police or other law enforcement groups.
 The IRS urges taxpayers to use official phone lines or its secure website for tax return, refund, or filing questions.
 Free programs like VITA and TCE offer in-person help from trained tax preparers.

 How Taxpayers Can Respond

 Tax officials stress that seniors should stay alert this filing season.
 Hang up the phone immediately if an incoming call seems suspicious, even if the caller ID shows the IRS or local police.
 Criminals use neighbor spoofing to appear legitimate.
-The IRS never demands immediate payment by wire transfer or prepaid debit card or asks for a Social Security number or other personal or financial information over the phone.
+The IRS never demands immediate payment by wire transfer or prepaid debit card or asks for a Social Security number or other personal or financial information over the phone calls or text messages.

-Victims should report scams to the Treasury Inspector General, local police, or other law enforcement groups.
+Victims should report suspicious IRS-related calls to the TIGTA Hotline at 800-366-4484, and file scam reports with the FTC at reportfraud.ftc.gov.
+Local police and other law enforcement groups are also available resources.
 Filing a tax return early helps block fraud and protect taxpayer money.